 Eye Movement Desensitization and Reprocessing (EMDR)

-Eye Movement Desensitization and Reprocessing (EMDR) is an evidenced based form of individual psychotherapy designed to reduce trauma-related stress, anxiety, and depression symptoms.
-EMDR is primarily used in the treatment of Posttraumatic Stress Disorder (PTSD); however, literature shows successful treatment of other mental health problems.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidenced based form of individual psychotherapy designed to reduce trauma-related stress, anxiety and depression symptoms.
+EMDR is primarily used in the treatment of posttraumatic stress disorder (PTSD); however, literature shows successful treatment of other mental health problems.
 Treatment is provided by an EMDR-trained therapist.
-Therapists work with clients to identify a positive memory associated with feelings of safety or calm that can be used to reduce the psychological distress associated with traumatic memories.
-To achieve that response, EMDR uses repetitive motor exercises during which clients attend to the exercise while focusing on changing their thoughts and reactions to traumatic memories.
+Therapists work with members to identify a positive memory associated with feelings of safety or calm that can be used to reduce the psychological distress associated with traumatic memories.
+To achieve that response, EMDR uses repetitive motor exercises during which members attend to the exercise while focusing on changing their thoughts and reactions to traumatic memories.
 The most common motor task used in EMDR is side-to-side eye movements that follow the therapist’s finger.
 Exercises are repeated until the client reports no emotional distress.
 EMDR is well researched in treating adults.
 Although, interventions have been developed for use with children and adolescents.
 The number of sessions varies with the complexity of the trauma being treated.

-FCT is delivered by an assigned therapist, who is supervised by a trained FCT supervisor.
-A distinctive aspect of FCT is that it was developed because of frontline practitioners’ effective practice.
-FCT is one of few home-based treatment models with extensive experience with youth with severe emotional and behavioral challenges, dependency needs, and mental health diagnosis as well as histories of delinquent behavior, otherwise known as crossover youth.
+FCT is delivered by an assigned Quality Professional.
+FCT is supervised by a trained FCT supervisor, or an FCT supervisor in the process of completing FCT Supervisor Certification.
+A distinctive aspect of FCT is that it has been developed as a result of front-line Quality Professionals’ effective practice.
+FCT is one of few home-based treatment models with extensive experience with youth with severe emotional and behavioral challenges, dependency needs, and mental health diagnosis, as well as histories of delinquent behavior, otherwise known as crossover youth.
 In addition, FCT is extremely cost-effective and stabilizes youth at risk and their families.

 High Fidelity Wraparound (HFW)